amirholakoo/RnD/TOTAL Monitoring/DHT22_Modules/V1/main/DHT22_INTEGRATION_README.md

 # DHT22 Sensor Integration with WiFi Framework

-This document explains how the DHT22 temperature and humidity sensor has been integrated into your existing robust WiFi framework and HTTP client system using the **chimpieters/esp32-dht** library.
+This document explains how the DHT22 temperature and humidity sensor has been integrated into your existing robust WiFi framework and HTTP client system using a **custom robust DHT22 driver** based on proven Arduino implementations.

 ## 🏗️ **System Architecture**